 Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn college credit while still in high school, through enrollment in and successful completion of college-level courses.
 With traditional PSEO, these courses are generally offered on the campus of the postsecondary institution; some courses are offered online.
-Under state statute, postsecondary institutions are not allowed to charge students with fees for items that are necessary for participating in a course.
+Postsecondary institutions are not allowed to charge students for tuition, books or fees for items that are required to participate in a course.

-Most PSEO courses are only open to high school students during their junior and senior year, with each participating college and university setting their own requirements for enrollment into the PSEO courses and programs.
-Students may take PSEO courses on a full- or part-time basis, beginning in their junior year of high school.
-For full-time PSEO students who begin in their junior year, it is possible to graduate from high school with enough college credits for an Associate’s Degree.
+Most PSEO courses are only open to high school students during their 11th- and 12th-grade year, with each participating college and university setting their own requirements for enrollment into the PSEO courses and programs.
+Students may take PSEO courses on a full- or part-time basis, beginning in their 11th-grade year of high school.

 Many two- and four-year colleges and universities in Minnesota offer online courses and some of them offer online degrees and certificates.
 Through the wide array of online courses offered in Minnesota higher education, it is possible for PSEO students in our state to complete the Minnesota Transfer Curriculum requirements and/or other courses that could result in an award in addition to their high school diploma.

 Funds are available to help pay transportation expenses for PSEO students whose families are at or below the poverty level, as determined by the federal government, to participate in PSEO courses on college campuses.
-Postsecondary Enrollment Options Mileage Reimbursement Program Instructions.
-If you have any questions regarding the mileage reimbursement for low-income students' participation in the Postsecondary, Open Enrollment and Charter School Enrollment Options Programs, contact Julie Belisle at 651-582-8265.
+View the Postsecondary Enrollment Options Mileage Reimbursement Program Instructions.
+If you have any questions regarding the mileage reimbursement for low-income students' participation in the PSEO program, contact Julie Belisle at 651-582-8265.